 | Charter | 4.2 | 4.8 | 4.7 | 4.4 | 3.9 | 4.8 | 3.4 |

-The score spread is straightforward.
-Charter leads on comfort and support, but it loses points on movement because it’s built to stay put.
-Cozy is the best pure lounger, and its seat-depth score is the main caveat for smaller frames.
-Stark and Santana are the practical picks: efficient, easy to live with, and cost-conscious, with Stark winning on value and Santana feeling easiest to place in tighter rooms.
+The score pattern was clear in daily use.
+Charter led on comfort and support, but it gave back points on movement because it is built to stay put.
+Cozy was the best pure lounger, with seat depth as the main drawback for smaller frames.
+Stark and Santana were the practical daily drivers: easier to place, easier to live with, and more cost-conscious, with Stark standing out on value and Santana fitting tighter rooms more easily.
 If you are building a bigger shortlist, start with best home theater sofas, best reclining sofas, and best apartment sofas.

 How Do You Choose a Living Spaces Sofa?

-Start with how you actually sit, then confirm the fit.
-If you spend time upright for laptop work, a firmer, more manageable seat depth tends to feel better—Stark and Santana kept us more naturally aligned.
+Start with how you actually use the sofa, then confirm the fit.
+If you spend a lot of time upright for laptop work or TV, a firmer seat and more manageable seat depth usually feel better—Stark and Santana kept us more naturally aligned.
 Before you commit, review How to measure a sofa and typical couch dimensions so the fit is predictable.

-If your default is curling up, stretching out, or grabbing quick naps, Cozy’s lounge-first build is the better match, especially if you use throw pillows to fine-tune the depth.
-If the sofa doubles as home-theater seating, Charter stands out for head-and-neck comfort and built-in convenience.
-If you’re still narrowing down the basics, How to choose sofa upholstery, a quick fabric vs. leather comparison, How to choose sofa seating, How to buy a sofa, and where to place your sofa help clarify trade-offs before you pick a chaise direction.
+If you mostly curl up, stretch out, or grab quick naps, Cozy is the better match, especially if you use throw pillows to tune the depth.
+If the sofa is doing home-theater duty, Charter stands out for head and neck support plus built-in convenience.
+If you are still sorting out the basics, How to choose sofa upholstery, a quick fabric vs. leather comparison, How to choose sofa seating, How to buy a sofa, and where to place your sofa help clarify the trade-offs before you pick a chaise direction.

 Limitations

-Each pick comes with a clear compromise.
-Stark’s firmness and modest back support won’t satisfy shoppers who want a soft, sink-in seat.
-Cozy’s extra-deep sit can frustrate petite users who want feet planted and an upright posture.
-Santana’s velvet looks sharp but needs more upkeep and won’t feel as airy as a flatter weave.
-Charter is comfort-first, but its weight, power needs, and price make it a poor fit for frequent movers or tight budgets.
+Each model comes with a clear trade-off.
+Stark’s firmness and modest back support will not satisfy shoppers who want a softer, sink-in seat.
+Cozy’s extra-deep sit can frustrate petite users who want both feet planted and an upright posture.
+Santana’s velvet looks sharp, but it needs more upkeep and does not feel as airy as a flatter weave.
+Charter is the comfort-first pick, but its weight, power needs, and price make it a weak fit for frequent movers or tighter budgets.
 For category-level comparisons, it also helps to scan best fabric sofas, best leather sofas, best L-shaped sofas, best sectional sofas, and best convertible sofas.

 Living Spaces Sofas vs. Alternatives